karlseguin/image_science/README.txt

 * added buffer() method to get image buffer for writing (to Amazon S3)
 * added fit_within() method to resize an image to fit within a specified height and width without changing the image's aspect ratio
+* added resize_with_crop() to resize and crop images where the target aspect ratio differs from the original aspect ratio.
+This is for converting portrait to landscape and landscape to portrait.

 ImageScience is a clean and happy Ruby library that generates thumbnails -- and kicks the living crap out of RMagick.
 Oh, and it